JaviPardox/ETL/README.md

 ## Transform

 Data is cleaned using Pandas and SQL Alchemy.
+Two tables are used as a common link between both data sets.

 ## Load